arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/README.md

 ## Project details - Static vs Dynamic vs Anything Else

 Our project uses a static analysis with the help of the Python ast library.
 We chose a static analysis as then we can look at only input params and figure out a big-O complexity in terms of those input params.
-NEED TO ADD MORE
+Though a static analysis may over-estimate the run-time, since a static analysis does not require the program to be executed, it can be performed without setting up a runtime environment.

 ## Summary of the content of User Studies: